 Call for evidence

-A call for evidence is now open and will inform debate at the conference.
+A call for evidence was launched earlier this year by the IASC, to inform these conference discussions.
 Please visit the IASC website for further details.

 Children around the world are disproportionately affected by modern slavery and human trafficking.